Web Scraping Using an Automated Browser

 pip install selenium

-.- Alternatively, you can install it via Anaconda Prompt (Windows) or the Terminal (Mac) with the command
+.- Alternatively, open Anaconda Prompt (Windows) or the Terminal (Mac), type the command

 conda install selenium

-, and agreeing to whatever the package manager wants to install or update (usually by pressingy
+, and agree to whatever the package manager wants to install or update (usually by pressingy

 to confirm your choice).

-- Alternatively, you can install it via Anaconda Prompt (Windows) or the Terminal (Mac) with the command
+- Alternatively, open Anaconda Prompt (Windows) or the Terminal (Mac), type the command

 -

-Webdriver Manager for Python: Install it using the command
+Webdriver Manager for Python: by typing in the command

 pip install webdriver_manager